bloominstituteoftechnology/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 -we follow these steps until we get find the last floor that the egg doesn't break, and the first floor that it does

 In a building of 100 floors, if the f floor was 66 we would find it in len[50, 75, 62, 68, 65, 66] = 6 steps

+The runtime complexity of a binary search tree is O(logn)